-In Q1 2020, the Bank began purchasing prime insured open mortgages.
-Although insured against credit losses, the Bank mitigates its credit risk in a manner like that described above for non-prime uninsured mortgages.
+In Q1 2020, the Bank also began purchasing prime insured open mortgages from an approved Third Party.
+Although insured against credit losses, the Bank mitigates its credit risk in a similar manner that is described above for non-prime uninsured mortgages.